-It could have been like a ghost story/mystery where Jack had to piece together what the ghost wanted and why it was there.
-Or better yet, it could be called into question whether or not what Jack was seeing was actually real or not.
-They addressed men go crazy in these parts of the world, so why not play with that?
+It could have been like a ghost story/mystery where Jack had to piece together what the ghost wants and why it is there.
+Or better yet, it could be called into question whether or not what Jack is seeing is actually real or not.
+They address the fact that men go crazy in these parts of the world, so why not play with that?

 Instead we’re spoon-fed the whole story by ye old trapper guy.
 It’s not even that unique of a story.

-In the end, the ghost really didn’t do much anyway.
+In the end, the ghost really doesn’t do much anyway.

-By the time he actually started raising cain, I lost interested and was reading purely for completion’s sake.
+By the time he actually starts raising cain, I lost interested and was reading purely for completion’s sake.